• Skip to primary navigation

 Specialty: Internal Medicine

-Dr. Fein is a past president of Physicians for a National Health Program and chair of the New York Metro Chapter of PNHP.
-He is a past vice president of the American Public Health Association, where he served four years on the executive board.
+Dr. Fein is a past president of Physicians for a National Health Program and board chair of PNHP’s New York Metro Chapter.
+He is a past vice president of the American Public Health Association, where he served for four years on the executive board.

 Walter H. Tsou, MD, MPH